Antisemitic graffiti in DC suburb seen as part of a trend - NewsBreak

 Antisemitic graffiti in DC suburb seen as part of a trend

-The discovery this week of violently antisemitic graffiti along a popular Maryland walking trail is just the latest in a rising tide of anti- Jewish vandalism and activity dating back a decade, according to local Jewish leaders.
+WASHINGTON — (AP) — The discovery this week of violently antisemitic graffiti along a popular Maryland walking trail is just the latest in a rising tide of anti-Jewish vandalism and activity dating back a decade, according to local Jewish leaders.

-On Monday, graffiti was found along the Bethesda Trolley Trail outside Washington , D.C., depicting a swastika and the statement, “No mercy for the Jews," along with several crude hangman-style drawings of figures hanging from a gallows.
-Similar graffiti was found along the same trail in August.

 “This is not anything new,” said Meredith Weisel, local regional director for the Anti-Defamation League.